Sommelier: Wine & Spirit Education Trust

 The Wine & Spirit Education Trust, often referred to as 'WSET', does not offer sommelier certifications.
 Despite this, many sommeliers choose to earn these qualifications due to similar curriculum and the WSET's structured approach that allows one to gain knowledge through tutored coursework.

 Contest for the Best Sommelier in the World

 The Association de la Sommelerie Internationale (ASI) organizes the World’s Best Sommelier Contest every 3 years since 1969.
-The last event took place in 2019 and crowned the German candidate named Marc Almert.
-Due to the COVID-19 pandemic, the 17th edition of the contest will take place in 2023 instead of 2022 in Paris.
+The event in 2019 crowned the German candidate named Marc Almert.
+Due to the COVID-19 pandemic, the 17th edition of the contest took place in 2023 instead of 2022 in Paris.